hungtorus/kratos-poc/docs/adr/authentication-api-kratos-integration-v3.md

 That second point deserves emphasis, because the tempting shortcut is a wildcard prefix that forwards anything under `/kratos/*`.
 A wildcard silently republishes the entire Kratos self-service API — including settings, where credentials are added and removed — to the internet, with authentication-api's own session context attached.
 It is a one-line mistake with total impact, and it is the single most important thing to get right in this design.

-Telegram needs an additional adapter regardless of the design, because its token signing keys include algorithms Kratos will not accept.
-A small broker between Kratos and Telegram — completing the real Telegram exchange and re-issuing a conforming token — resolves it.
-Whether we adopt that or keep Telegram's existing in-service implementation is an open question below.
+Telegram needs an additional adapter, and for a specific and time-bound reason.
+Telegram publishes an ES256K key in its JWKS, and Kratos fails to parse the **entire** key set when it encounters one — even though the ID token itself is RS256.
+That is an upstream bug ([ory/kratos#4572](https://github.com/ory/kratos/issues/4572), open), not a design constraint on our side.
+Until it is fixed, Kratos cannot consume Telegram directly, and a broker that completes the real Telegram exchange and re-issues a conforming token is required.
+Since authentication-api already implements Telegram login today, the cheaper path is to leave it there for now — the bug may well close before we would need the adapter.

 ---